Scams » Scam And Its Types » Computer Prediction Software Scams

 Computer Prediction Software Scams

-Millions of people use websites everyday for purchasing goods from online shopping companies which sell their products at nominal prices.
-These days even premium online shopping portals offer bidding which prompts the people to purchase several products from them.
-But the people those who purchase hundreds of products through websites are unaware that there are several scammers those who play tricks with the people those purchase through online shopping portals and run away with the money.
-Phishing scams takes place when the customers shop online, check their emails and access social media websites.
+Millions of people use websites every day to purchase goods from online shopping companies that sell their products at nominal prices.
+These days, even premium online shopping portals offer bidding, which prompts people to purchase several products from them.
+However, many people who purchase hundreds of products through websites are unaware that there are several scammers who play tricks on online shoppers and run away with the money.
+Phishing scams take place when customers shop online, check their emails, and access social media websites.

 Computer prediction software

 Scams related to computer prediction software are becoming increasingly popular throughout the world.
-Scammers those who operate from Nigeria or other third world countries generally target the people those who are interested in horse racing.
-These criminals will send a mail to the public stating that they have world class race prediction software that will predict the winning horse accurately.
-The mails sent by these criminal networks will be written in a professional way and will carry statistics and reports which will look genuine.
-When the recipients reply to the mails the scammers will request the target audience to deposit money immediately for sending the prediction software.
-When the race goers deposit the money they will run away with it and will never reply further.
+Scammers who operate from Nigeria or other third-world countries generally target people who are interested in horse racing.
+These criminals send emails to the public claiming that they have world-class race prediction software that can accurately predict the winning horse.
+The emails sent by these criminal networks are written in a professional manner and include statistics and reports that appear genuine.
+When recipients reply to the emails, the scammers request them to deposit money immediately to receive the prediction software.
+Once the racegoers deposit the money, the scammers disappear and never respond again.

 Scam betting

-Scammers those who are planning to cheat the race goers will pose themselves as a prediction software seller and make hundreds of phone calls to the innocent people.
-When the race goers are impressed with their words the scammers will request them to deposit few dollars in their bank account for dispatching the prediction software.
-When the race goers deposit the money they will run away immediately.
-Scammers will also send text message which will carry words like "We are launching world class prediction software that will accurately predict the jockey who will win the upcoming racing event.
-This time-tested software is priced cheaply and if you are interested to purchase this software you have to deposit few dollars immediately in so and so bank account".
-If the recipient deposits the money the scammers will siphon off the money immediately and will never bother to reply.
+Scammers who are planning to cheat racegoers will pose as prediction software sellers and make hundreds of phone calls to innocent people.
+When the racegoers are impressed by their words, the scammers will request them to deposit a few dollars into their bank account for dispatching the prediction software.
+Once the racegoers deposit the money, the scammers will disappear immediately.
+Scammers will also send text messages containing words like, "We are launching world-class prediction software that will accurately predict the jockey who will win the upcoming racing event.
+This time-tested software is priced cheaply, and if you are interested in purchasing it, you must deposit a few dollars immediately into so-and-so bank account."
+If the recipient deposits the money, the scammers will siphon it off immediately and will never bother to reply.

 Gambling system

-Scammers will call the customers through landlines or mobiles and will prompt them to purchase the sports betting prediction software that will predict the upcoming football or tennis competitions correctly.
-They will pressurize them to purchase this prediction software and will insist them to deposit the money quickly to enable them to send it immediately.
-They will also promise very high returns of profit when they purchase this software.
-If the customers deposit the money the scammers will escape with the money.
+Scammers will call customers through landlines or mobile phones and prompt them to purchase sports betting prediction software that claims to predict upcoming football or tennis competitions accurately.
+They will pressure customers to buy this software and insist they deposit the money quickly to ensure immediate dispatch.
+They will also promise very high returns or profits upon purchasing the software.
+If the customers deposit the money, the scammers will disappear with it.

 Computer prediction scam